AlexanderARodin/AlexanderARodin/README.md

 - 👋 Hi, I’m @Alexander.
 - 👀 I’m mostly interested in Rust, Swift and Assembler.
 Also I like Lua.
 C/C++ were my starting point languages.
 - 🌱 A little bit rusting on egui.. again.
-- 💞️ I'm open for collaboration on projects based on Rust or Swift
+- 💞️ I'm open for collaboration on projects based mostly on Rust

 <!---
 - 📫 How to reach me ...